psr-7/psr-7.github.io/index.md

 #### Is "attributes" property of ServerRequestInterface a good replacement for a Repository?
 No, faking global state by "attributes" property is as evil as real global state.
 Everyone can change this attributes at any time and place.
 It's abusing HTTP Request as a trashcan.
-Make your dependencies explicit and inject them.
+Define your dependencies explicit in method signature.